GET YOUR EXCLUSIVE FIRST EDITION COPY BELOW

 "It brings the British imperial world together in a way I’ve never seen."

-Dr Amanda Bidnall, imperial historian, author, The West Indian Generation
+Dr Amanda Bidnall, historian,

 EMPIRE'S WITNESS: A Soldier's Secret War Diary 1942–45